Creative accounting: Offshoring and tax avoidance

-In order to avoid taxes on profits, multinational corporations often make use of offshore subsidiaries in order to employ a creative accounting technique known as "Minimum-Profit Accounting".
-The subsidiary is created in a tax haven—often just as a shell company—then charges large fees to the primary corporation, effectively minimizing or wholly wiping out the profit of the main corporation.
-Within most of the European Union and the United States, this practice is legal and often executed in sight or with explicit approval of tax regulators.
+To avoid taxes on profits, multinational corporations often make use of offshore subsidiaries in order to employ a creative accounting technique known as "Minimum-Profit Accounting".
+The subsidiary is created in a tax haven—often just as a shell company—and then charges large fees to the primary corporation.
+This shifts profits from the jurisdiction of the primary corporation to the tax haven, reducing total taxes.
+In jurisdictions such as the European Union and the United States, these fees must follow the arm's length principle, meaning that fees paid to the subsidiary must reflect what would be charged to an unrelated party.
+This practice is legal and often executed in sight or with explicit approval of tax regulators.

 Nike, Inc. used this method by selling its Swoosh logo to a Bermuda-based special-purpose entity subsidiary for a nominal amount, and then went on to "charge itself" licensing fees that Nike Inc. had to pay to the subsidiary in order to use its own brand in Europe.
 The Dutch tax authorities accepted this siphoning structure, but did not publish the private agreement they had with Nike.
 The licensing fees totaled $3.86Bn over the course of three years and were discovered due to an unrelated U.S.-based lawsuit as well as the Paradise Papers.
 In 2014, the Bermuda deal with Dutch authorities expired, and Nike moved the profits to another offshore subsidiary, a Netherlands-based Limited Liability Partnership (CV, short for Commanditaire Vennootschap, generally known as a Kommanditgesellschaft).
 Through a Dutch tax loophole, CV's owned by individuals that are residing in the Netherlands are tax-free.
-Exploiting this structure saved Nike more than $1Bn in taxes annually and reduced its global tax rate to 13.1%; the company is currently being pursued for billions of dollars of back taxes in litigation by multiple governments for this multinational tax avoidance.
+Using this structure saved Nike more than $1Bn in taxes annually and reduced its global tax rate to 13.1%; the company is currently being pursued for billions of dollars of back taxes in litigation by multiple governments for this multinational tax avoidance.